wnk4242/CovidencePDFinder/README.md

 4. Click **Search Options** to use other manual search tools.
 5. Use **Custom Search** if you want to search a specific database by DOI or title.

----

-# Chrome Extension vs. Userscript

-Use the Chrome Extension if you want a simple installation folder that can be loaded into Chrome.

-Use the Tampermonkey userscript if you want to easily edit the code, customize search options, or test new features.